 You also have access, as part of the Goals of Education, to talks from professionals in different fields: past speakers have included Forensic Psychologists, professional rugby players and neuroscientists.
 In addition, you can enrich yourself through clubs: organising and holding debates with Mr McSherry, working to make our school and island more eco-friendly with Ms Bedward, or donating your time or gifts to help run the Old Folks events and give back to our community.

-If you (student or parent) have an idea or view you’d like to share, or you’d like to be involved in teaching Rights as part of the Y10 PSHE programme or rights mentor programme, please contact Miss Flack using the contact form below and selecting Rights Respecting Schools from the Subject Dropdown.
+If you (student or parent) have an idea or view you’d like to share, or you’d like to be involved in teaching Rights as part of the Y10 PSHE programme or rights mentor programme, please use the contact form below and selecting Rights Respecting Schools from the Subject Dropdown.

 Your message has been sent to the School Office.
 They will make contact with you at the email you provided.